-Learning how to break a bad habit can be daunting as habits are often described with negative connotations:
+Learning how to break bad habits can be daunting as habits are often described with negative connotations:

-“I’ve picked up this bad habit where I’m always doing X.”
+- “I’ve picked up this bad habit of always doing X.”

 You rarely hear someone saying:

-“I’ve got a really good habit that lets me do X.”
+- “I’ve got a good habit that lets me do X.”

 Table of Contents

 - What You Must Know About How to Break a Bad Habit

 - Why Is It So Hard to Break a Habit?

 - The Bottom Line